Truly Scrumptious E Y Nursery

 All parents and staff are provided with privacy notices which inform them of our procedures around how and why we collect data, information sharing, security, data retention, access to their records and our commitment to compliance with the GDPR act 2018.

-The member of staff responsible for ensuring that the setting is compliant is Patricia Trew, Hayley Marsh and Brittany Vant.
+The member of staff responsible for ensuring that the setting is compliant is Patricia, Hayley & Brittany.
 Their main duties are:

 - Ensure that the provision is compliant with GDPR.